 Alfredo De Campos Brazil

 Thomas Cochrane New Zealand

 P.C.
 Abhilash India

 Julio Alegre Orihuela Peru

-This meeting will be held concurrently with the 7th International Symposium on Gully Erosion (7th ISGE), with cross-over registration privileges and combined mid-week tour.
-The meetings are being jointly hosted by the USDA-ARS National Soil Erosion Research Laboratory and Purdue University.
-Conference facilities, lodging, and meeting registration will be provided through Purdue.
+This meeting was held concurrently with the 7th International Symposium on Gully Erosion (7th ISGE), with cross-over registration privileges and combined mid-week tour.
+The meetings were jointly hosted by the USDA-ARS National Soil Erosion Research Laboratory, USDA-ARS National Sedimentation Laboratory, and the Purdue University Departments of Agricultural & Biological Engineering and Agronomy.
+Conference facilities, lodging, and meeting registration were provided through Purdue.

 The 1st Announcement for AgroEnviron 2016 in Adobe Acrobat PDF format is here.